dy/piezo/docs/r&d.md

     + Ruby has @ for protected methods, which is alternative to _abc
     - mixes up imports/exports: it's hard to see what's what in the file
   7. We can export last function/group, as regular groups do.
+    - not very explicit
+    - can be mixed with declarations
+    - not very apparent
+  9. Use `a,b,c.` as (last) operator in the file
+    + reverence to erlang and natural languages
+    + explicit
+    - relative conflict with preliminary return in functions `a -> (^x; y)`
+    + file starts with import operator, and ends with export operator.

 ## [x] State management → function state identified by callsite